ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 **System BugFixes**

-- Fex parsing when description includes non-alphanumeric characters
+- FEX parsing when description includes non-alphanumeric characters
 - OS Versions VDC fix (the only chassis are included)
 - STP parsing logic fix
 - Duplicate IP not reported for /30-32 networks